Types of Index MAs Moving Averages - SMA, EMA, LWMA & SMMA

 Simple Moving Average - SMA Indicator

-Stock Index SMA indicator applies equal weight to the Stock Indices data used to calculate the simple moving average and is calculated by summing up the price periods of a Stock Indices chart & this value is then divided by the number of such price periods.
-For example simple moving average 10, adds the price data for the last 10 price periods and divides them by 10.
+Stock Index SMA indicator applies equal weight to the Index data used to calculate the simple moving average and is calculated by summing up the price periods of a Index chart & this value is then divided by the number of such price periods.
+For illustration simple moving average 10, adds the price data for the last 10 price periods and divides them by 10.

 Exponential Moving Average - EMA Indicator